Qiskit/rustworkx/paper.md

 # Use Cases

 _retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
 The library is particularly suited for applications that have core routines executing graph algorithms.
 In those applications, the performance of _retworkx_ considerably reduces computation time.
-Examples of applications using _retworkx_ include the Qiskit, PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].
+Examples of applications using _retworkx_ include the Qiskit compiler [@Qiskit2021], PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].

 For common use cases, _retworkx_ can provide speedups ranging from 3x to 100x faster compared to the same code using _NetworkX_ while staying competitive with other compiled libraries like _igraph_ and _graph-tool_.
 The gains in performance are application-specific, but as a general rule, the more work that is offloaded to _retworkx_ and Rust, the larger are the gains.

 We illustrate use cases with examples from the field of quantum computing that motivated the development of the library.

-## Graph Creation, Traversal, and Manipulation
+## Graph Creation, Manipulation, and Traversal

-TODO: talk about [@Ji2021].

-## Shortest Path

-TODO: talk about [@Dijkstra1959ANO] and quantum error correction.

-TODO: talk about multi-threading [@Stone2021].
+The first use case is based on the manipulation of directed acyclic graphs (DAGs) by Qiskit using _retworkx_.
+Qiskit represents quantum circuits as DAGs which the compiler operates on to perform analysis and transformations [@Childs2019].

+TODO: add image.

+Qiskit creates a DAG whose nodes represent either OpenQASM instructions or registers [@Cross2021] and whose edges represent the registers each instruction operates on.
+Qiskit also applies transformations to the instructions, which manipulates the graph by adding and removing nodes and edges.

+In addition, Qiskit needs to traverse the graph to calculate some of the transformations. _retworkx_ offers the methods for traversals such as breadth-first search, depth-first search, and topological sorting.

+This use case highlights the flexibility of _retworkx_.
+TODO.

 ## Subgraph Isomorphism